Doing Business with the Netherlands and Dutch Business Culture

 Goal Orientation

-Doing business with the Netherlands and the Dutch is much more Process-driven than it is Goal Oriented, as it is in the other countries in the table above (with the exception of Sweden).
+Doing business with the Netherlands and the Dutch is much more Process-driven than it is Goal-oriented, as it is in the other countries in the table above (except for Sweden).

 One important implication is that Dutch business culture doesn’t know any “heroes” or people that “stick out“; either on a company/organization level or in general in Dutch society.
 A famous Dutch saying is “Just act normal, that is crazy enough” (doe maar gewoon, dat is gek genoeg).